Jaber Al-Ahmad Al-Sabah: Gulf War

 Some sources claim that the task of the invading Iraqi forces was to capture or kill Jaber.
 However, such a claimed plan was not possible with the exile of Jaber and his government to Saudi Arabia within hours of the invasion where they ran the Kuwaiti exiled government from a hotel in Ta'if, Saudi Arabia.

 From Ta'if, Jaber set up his government so that its ministers were in communication with the people still in Kuwait.
 The government was able to direct an underground armed resistance made up of both military and civilian forces and was able to provide public services to the Kuwaiti people who remained, such as emergency care through the funds that it had saved from oil revenues.
 In the meantime, Jaber and his government lobbied to receive military support action against Iraq before and during the Gulf War.
 When the war ended on 28 February 1991, Jaber remained in Saudi Arabia while declaring three months of martial law, causing the accusation that he was trying to monopolize too much power for the small constitutional monarchy.
 He returned to Kuwait in March 1991, after American-led efforts to restore his rule and remove the Iraqi army.
 By imposing martial law, government officials were able to ensure that there were no Iraqis still in Kuwait who may have attempted to once again overthrow the government.
 They were also tasked with making sure that the country was safe enough for Jaber and his government to return, which they eventually did on 15 March 1991.

-On 15 March 1991, Sheikh Jaber al-Ahmad al-Sabah returned to Kuwait, staying at the private home of a wealthy Kuwaiti as his own palace had been destroyed.
+On 15 March 1991, Jaber returned to Kuwait, staying at the private home of a wealthy Kuwaiti as his own palace had been destroyed.
 He was met with a symbolic arrival with several dozens cars filled with people honking their car horns and waving Kuwaiti flags who tried to follow the Emir's convoy.

+He was involved in a high profile case involving Sulaiman Al-Adsani, and the lawyer Hazel Fox, in 1996.
+Al-Adsani who was British had leave to sue the Kuwaiti government concerning his torture.
+It was alleged that he had distributed a pornographic tape involving a sheikh and as a result he was held under water and burned as torture by Jaber Al-Ahmad Al-Sabah.
+The case was raised in the British government noting that threats had been made by the Kuwaiti ambassador against Sulaiman Al-Adsani's life.
+The case failed because of a defense of diplomatic immunity.